zense/Canvas-Competition/project-report.md

 # WHAT IT DOES
 The user can add any number of spheres or sources of light (objects) along with their properties while they are being 3D rendered.
-They can look around, move forward using the arrow keys and delete these objects as and when they wish.
+They can look around and move forward using the arrow keys, and delete these objects as and when they wish.

 # CONTROLS
 'a' to add objects,